 In general, there was insufficient evidence to prove that different long-acting opioids are associated with different efficacy or adverse event rates.
-Only one poorquality trial35 directly compared different long-acting opioids (transdermal fentanyl and long-acting morphine) and gave inconclusive results.
-This trial may show that transdermal fentanyl is a reasonable second choice for patients who have inadequate pain relief on morphine, but does not answer the general question of which long-acting opioid is superior for the general population of patients with chronic non-cancer pain.
-Another fair-quality trial36 that directly compared once-daily versus twice-daily morphine also gave inconclusive results.
+The largest trial directly comparing long-acting opioids was rated poor-quality and gave inconclusive results.42 This trial may show that transdermal fentanyl is a reasonable second choice for patients who have inadequate pain relief on morphine, but does not answer the general question of which long-acting opioid is superior for the general population of patients with chronic non-cancer pain.
+Another fair-quality trial43 that directly compared once-daily versus twice-daily morphine also gave inconclusive results.
 Although this study found a slight improvement in overall quality of sleep for once-daily morphine given in the morning compared to twice-daily morphine, it also found significantly more constipation in the once-daily morphine group (though less asthenia).
 Other measures of sleep quality and pain control were not significantly different.
-A third, small (n=18) fair-quality trial22 found no significant differences between transdermal fentanyl and long-acting morphine in patients with chronic pancreatitis.
+A third, small (n=18) fair-quality trial20 found no significant differences between transdermal fentanyl and long-acting morphine in patients with chronic pancreatitis.
+One additional head-to-head trial has been presented in abstract form and full results may be available for the next update.33

 Studies that provided indirect data were too heterogeneous in terms of study design, patient populations, interventions, assessed outcomes, and results to make accurate judgments regarding comparative efficacy or adverse event rates.
-The comparative efficacy and adverse event rates of different long-acting opioids in adult patients with chronic non-cancer pain remains uncertain.
+Two fair-quality retrospective cohort studies found a higher risk of constipation with long-acting oxycodone compared to transdermal fentanyl, but concerns about unmeasured or residual confounding limit interpretation of these findings.^{30, 31} The comparative efficacy and adverse event rates of different long-acting opioids in adult patients with chronic non-cancer pain remains uncertain.

 There was also insufficient evidence to determine whether long-acting opioids as a class are more effective or associated with fewer adverse events than short-acting opioids.
-A subgroup of three studies investigating long-acting oxycodone versus short-acting oxycodone^{38, 40, 43} was more homogeneous and provided fair evidence that long-acting and short-acting oxycodone are equally effective for pain control.
+A subgroup of three studies investigating long-acting oxycodone versus short-acting oxycodone^{45, 47, 50} was more homogeneous and provided fair evidence that long-acting and short-acting oxycodone are equally effective for pain control.
 It is not clear whether recent media attention and case reports of abuse and addiction from long-acting opioids represent a true increased risk or are proportionate to prescribing pattern changes.1 There also may be other reasons (such as convenience, improved compliance, or more consistent pain relief) for prescribing long-acting opioids, but these outcomes were not assessed in the reviewed trials.